canro91/canro91.github.io/_posts/2021-04-12-UnitTestNamingConventions.md

 From our previous post, we learned about [4 common mistakes]({% post_url 2021-03-29-UnitTestingCommonMistakes %}) we make when writing our first unit tests.
 One of them is not to follow a naming convention.
 Let's see four naming conventions for our unit tests.

-**Test names should tell the scenario under test and the expected results**.
-Long names are acceptable when writing unit tests since test names show the purpose behind what they're testing.
-Assertion messages aren't needed if you name your test the right way.
+**Test names should tell the scenario under test and the expected result.
+Writing long names is acceptable since test names should show the purpose behind what they're testing.
+When writing tests, prefer good test names over assertion messages.**

 These are 4 common naming conventions we can use.
 Let's continue to use Stringie, a (fictional) library to manipulate strings.
 Stringie has a `Remove()` method to remove a substring from the beginning or the end of an input string.